lunarmodules/ldoc/docs/doc.md

     -- @field viscosity
     -- @table stdvars

+`@{ref}` is very useful for referencing your API from code samples and readme text.

 ## Sections

 LDoc supports _explicit_ sections.
+By default, the sections correspond to the pre-existing types in a module: 'Functions', 'Tables' and 'Fields' (There is another default section 'Local Functions' which only appears if LDoc is invoked with the `--all` flag.)
+But new sections can be added; the first mechanism is when you define a new type (say 'macro') you can define a new section ('Macros') to contain these types.
+There is also a way to declare ad-hoc sections using the `@section` tag.

 The need occurs when a module has a lot of functions that need to be put into logical sections.

     --- File functions.
     -- Useful utilities for opening foobar format files.